causalincentives/causalincentives.github.io/index.md

 **[CID Latex Package](https://github.com/causalincentives/cid-latex-package)**: A package for drawing professional looking influence diagrams, see [tutorial](https://causalincentives.github.io/cid-latex-package/CausalInfluenceDiagramLatexTutorial.html)

 **[Python Implementation](https://github.com/causalincentives/cid)**: A Python implementation of causal influence diagrams, building on [pgmpy](https://pgmpy.org/)

+If you are interested in working on these problems as a collaborator, visitor, or in any other capacity feel free to reach out to us.